terodox/terodox.tech/content/posts/2019-11-10--stencil-js-part-1/index.md

 ## Testing

-Writing code should always be accompanied by tests that help the next dev (or you 6 months from now) better understand the purpose of the code.
-In the case of Stencil the suggest end to end testing as a way to handle this.
+Writing code should always be accompanied by writing tests that help the next dev (or you 6 months from now) better understand the purpose of the code.
+In the case of Stencil they suggest end to end testing as a way to handle this.

-Right alongside the component is an e2e.ts file which has a basic set of tests in it to cover the logic about retrieving a full name.
+Alongside the component tsx file is an e2e.ts file which has a basic set of tests in it to cover the logic in our component.

 Stencil utilizes puppeteer to drive browser based tests with Jest.
 This means you'll be testing your components in am actual browser instead a node environment.
 This makes it a bit closer to the reality the component will experience when deployed to a live site.